mtbsteve/3DR-Solo-Object-Avoidance/README.md

 - 3 sector scanning for obstacles
 - scan is enabled by log-button press on the controller paddle.
 A short button press toggles the GoPro on/off as before
 - the LEDs indicate the detection of an obstacle by flashing red (Left LED: obstacle to the left; right LED: obstacle to the right; both front LEDs: obstacle in center)
-- If a front collision is detected, Solo goes into BRAKE mode in GPS assisted modes (except AUTO).
+- If a front collision is detected, Solo goes into BRAKE mode in GPS assisted modes as well as in Zipline, MPCC, RTL and FollowMe smartshots.
 You can exit BRAKE by pressing the FLY button anytime
 - Solo keeps track of the forward pitch angle.
 As soon as the pitch angle would cause the lidar vbeam to hit ground, obstace avoidance is temporarily disabled.
 Both front LEDs flash in yellow to indicate that status.
 - in non-GPS assisted modes, obstacles are indicated by LED only

 Known limitations:
-- obstacle avoidance is not yet enabled in all Smartshots (coming soon)
 - no support for OpenSolo yet
 - LED support only with AC3.5 and higher firmware